Welcome to Harvest Moon Holidays, a unique glamping experience on the East coast of Scotland, boasting treehouse and safari tent accommodation.

-But if that’s not your cup of tea or if you are just fed up of doing activities on holiday, you can lay back in a hammock and take in the fresh ocean air.
+But if that’s not your cup of tea or if you’re just fed up with doing activities on holiday, you can lay back in a hammock and take in the fresh ocean air.
 It’s up to you!

 Glamping is great for couples because it’s very romantic but it will be a little more on the pricier side at Harvest Moon Holidays as you have no one to split the cost with!

 Our Safari Tent at Harvest Moon Holidays

 When we arrived at the site, the lovely Petra was there to greet us and show us to our tent.
 Inside the safari tent, you’ll find everything you need and more to make you feel cosy and at home.

 Each tent has an internal area of 9 x 4.5 metres with an additional en suite WC and hot showers out back.

 As you enter the tent, you’ll be greeted by a comfortable lounge/dining area with a huge dining table and a double sofa bed.

 Each safari tent also has its own covered seating area at the front and a separate hammock for you to lounge on.

 The kitchen area has a sink unit, pine dresser and amazing wood stove with oven.

 This helped us keep the tent nice and toasty and cook up some delicious grub.